 The structure of this article is as follows.
 In Section \ref{prem} we include all the preliminaries for the construction of the two spaces.
 We first introduce classical notions about Coxeter groups and Artin groups (Subsection \ref{CoxandArt}), then describe the fundamental cells that will be used to build $\Sigma(\Gamma)$ and $\Omega(\Gamma)$, namely, the Coxeter polytopes (\ref{coxeterpolytopes}).
 Here, we also establish the conventions for the orientations of the edges that will be followed throughout the work.
 At the end of the section, we recall the basic results about virtual Artin groups (\ref{virtualartingroups}) taken from \cite{BellParThiel}.
 In Section \ref{salberrap} we give the definition of the Salvetti complex $\salbar$ with attaching maps and skeleton structure (\ref{salgam}), then in Subsection \ref{APrefsubgrp} we treat the reflection subgroups and we define the AP reflection subgroups.
 We then use this concept in Subsection \ref{salbargam} to build the CW-complex $\Sigma(\Gamma)$ with fundamental group $\KVA[\Gamma]$.
-In Section \ref{BEERspace}, we first explain the construction of the space originally defined in \cite{BEER} (look \ref{originalBEERspace}), include the proof that its fundamental group coincides with $\PVB_n$, and later show that the local CAT(0) property already fails for $n=3$.
-In \ref{generalBeer} we extend the definition of $\Omega$ to all Coxeter graphs $\Gamma$, using again the structure of the AP reflection subgroups.
+In Section \ref{BEERspace}, we first explain the construction of the space originally defined in \cite{BEER} (see \ref{originalBEERspace}), include the proof that its fundamental group coincides with $\PVB_n$, and later show that the local CAT(0) property already fails for $n=3$.
+In Subsection \ref{generalBeer}, we propose the definition of a CW-complex $\Omega(\Gamma)$ for any $\Gamma$ Coxeter graph, using again the structure of the AP reflection subgroups.
+In Subsection \ref{eqialityofspaces}, we verify that the space $\Omega(\Gamma)$ that we introduce in the previous section, when $\Gamma=A_{n-1}$, coincides with $\Omega_n$.
 Finally, in Section \ref{commoncovering}, we prove the main result (Theorem \ref{maintheorem}), showing that the two spaces $\Sigma(\Gamma)$ and $\Omega(\Gamma)$ have a common covering space, and then that $\Sigma(\Gamma)$ is aspherical if and only if $\Omega(\Gamma)$ is aspherical.
 From this, we have as a consequence the asphericity of $\Omega(\Gamma)$ for $\Gamma$ of spherical type (Corollary \ref{beeraspht}), and for $\Gamma$ of affine type (Corollary \ref{beerasphtAFF}).